 - And soil is currently being touted as a possible solution to CO2 emission, with an enormous capacity for carbon capture.

-Next post, I’ll highlight examples of some of the fabulous, innovative work being done by our producer partners around soil improvement and to better understand and cultivate the complex network of life in the soil and to restore the vitality and productivity of their plots!
+In subsequent posts, you’ll find examples of some of the fabulous, innovative work being done by our producer partners around soil improvement and to better understand and cultivate the complex network of life in the soil and to restore the vitality and productivity of their plots!